 - 1 cup mayonnaise

-- 4 canned chipotle peppers chopped plus 1 tablespoon of the adobo sauce
+- 4 chipotle peppers in adobo sauce chopped plus 1 tablespoon of the adobo sauce

 - 1 loaf focaccia bread

 - 8 slices smoked cheddar cheese sliced (I substituted extra sharp cheddar slices)

 - Add enough oil to a small Dutch oven or pot to have 2″ of oil.
 Heat to 375 F.